asdetrefle/pooldb/celery.md

 Tasks can be defined in the code and scheduled via the django admin app.
 See `recording/tasks.py` for example.

+It seems that every time changes are made in the schedule (via admin), one should restart the beat process for the new schedule to take place.

 ## Links

 <http://docs.celeryproject.org/en/latest/userguide/periodic-tasks.html>